MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 ## Part 6.
 Accessing Cloud Manager using SSH

-SSH key pair required to access Cloud Manager instance was created in step 6 in Part 1 of Lab 200.
+SSH key pair required to access Cloud Manager instance was created in Part 1 of Lab 300.

 1. Launch terminal or Git Bash and navigate to the keys folder.